open-telemetry/opentelemetry.io/content/en/docs/js/instrumentation.md

 ## Creating Spans

 As you have learned in the previous [Getting Started][] guide you need a TracerProvider and an Exporter.
-Install the dependencies and add them to head of your application code to get started:
+Install the dependencies and add them to the head of your application code to get started:

 ```shell